Country of origin: syria

 [i] Why?

-[r] Because I don’t think even Belgian people want that either.
-To be accustomed to those… It’s because of the weather, I think.
-I don’t know.
-But I’m not 100% used to it yet.
+[r] Because even Belgian people don’t want that either.
+Be used to that … It is because of the weather, I think.
+Don’t know.
+But I am not yet 100% used to it.
 No. There are things that still annoy me so far.

 [i] For example?

 [r] The weather!
-Sometimes it makes me a little depressed.
+It sometimes makes me a bit depressed.
 So yes.

-[i] And do you think you are already integrated in Belgian society?
+[i] And do you think you are already integrated into Belgian society?

-[r] You have to define ”integration” in order to answer this question.
-Everyone sees this from their own point of view.
+[r] You must first define ” integration ” to answer this question.
+Everyone sees that from his own position.

-[i] I mean that you feel more comfortable yourself.
-That you ”reward” here.
+[i] I mean that you feel more comfortable.
+That you ” belong ” here.

-[r] Yes, I feel more comfortable myself.
-The longer it takes… The more time I spend here, the more comfortable I feel.
-And the more I get used to living here.
+[r] Yes I feel more comfortable myself.
+The longer it takes … Over time, the more time I spend here, the more comfortable I feel.
+And the more just I get to life here.
 So of course yes.
-But if I compare my situation now with last year’s with last year’s… Last year was not like now.
+But if I now compare my situation with the previous year with the previous year … Last year was not like now.
 It was worse.
-Now I feel more self-confidence here.
+Now I feel more confidence here.
 More at home.

-[r] I believe that people can turn any place into a home.
-If they really take the right path.
-Yes, it’s quite my new home.
+[r] I believe that people can make a home of every place.
+If they really take the right way.
+Yes it is reasonably my new home.
 I have a home in Syria but here is my second home.

-[i] Could you perhaps describe your surroundings and your neighborhood a bit?
+[i] Can you perhaps describe your environment a little and your neighborhood?
 Where do you live?

-[r] I used to live in the centre.
+[r] I used to live in the center.
 In the first year of my life here in Antwerp.
 And I moved here because I think it’s the best place in Antwerp.

 [i] Why?

-[r] Because the atmosphere and the people… They are very cool.
+[r] For the atmosphere and the people … They are very cool.
 You feel more at home here than in other places.

-[i] What is the name of the neighbourhood?
+[i] What is the name of the neighborhood?

 [r] Zurenborg.
-Next to the Dageraadplaats where all the cafes are.
-That’s where I think it’s the best place in Antwerp.
-Because here you can see more of the local residents of the city.
-That’s not so touristy or so.
-That’s just a place where people…you know everyone here.
+Next to the dawn where there are all cafes.
+I think it is the best place in Antwerp there.
+Because you can see more local residents of the city here.
+That is not so touristy or something.
+That’s just a place where people … you know everyone here.
 That’s true.

 [i] Do you have many contacts with the Syrian community in Antwerp?

 [r] Syrian community?
-Pretty little actually.
-Just those friends from the past that I know.
-And also some friends I met recently.
-But not so intensively.
+Fairly little actually.
+Just those friends from the past I know.
+And also a few friends I recently got to know.
+But not so intensive.
 No.

-[r] Em for… I really don’t know why.
-But perhaps by being busy with other things to do.
-We don’t have any… I don’t have that yet… how can I say that?
-That’s a bit difficult.
-But I don’t have any… I have other… I have other things to do so… There are a few friends I know but not really the Syrian community.
-Maybe a difference in culture….
+[r] Em want … I really don’t know why.
+But maybe by doing other things.
+We don’t have … I don’t have that … how should I say that?
+That is a bit difficult.
+But I don’t have … I have others … So I have other things to do … There are a few friends I know but not really the Syrian community.
+Maybe a difference in culture …

-[i] Do you still have a lot of contacts with your friends who still live in Syria?
+[i] Do you still have many contacts with your friends who still live in Syria?
 I do have contact with them.
-But not as intensively as before.
-Because yes, you have your own life and they also have things to do.
-It’s getting less and less.
+But not as intensive as before.
+Because yes you have your own life and they also have things to do.
+It will be less and less.
 But I still have contact.

-[i] And how is your contact with your family in Syria?
+[i] And what is your contact with your family in Syria?

-[i] And aren’t you thinking about bringing them here?
+[i] And don’t you think about bringing them here?

 [r] The possibility exists but we will see.
 Leave it for the future.

 [i] And what do you think is the impact of migration on your life?
-How did your mentality or character change after your flight?
+How did your mentality or character have changed after your flight?

-Erm..through migration.
-It has a very big impact on my character.
-Because I am learning new things.
-And my character is strongly influenced by… to come to a new country by getting to know new traditions and new people.
-And by being independent.
+[r] Ehm.. through the migration.
+It has a great influence on my character.
+Because I learn new things.
+And my character is very influenced by … To come to a new country by getting to know new traditions and new people.
+And by being very independent.
 Yes.
-Only sometimes.
+Sometimes.
 Often.
-So all these challenges influence your personality.
+So all those challenges influence your personality.
 But of course it has a positive impact on me.
-Because now I am… how do you say that?
-Now I’m on the right track for my future.
+Because now I am .. how do you say that?
+Now I am on the right track for my future.

-[i] And is there something that has changed in your character?
+[i] And is there anything that has changed in your character?

 [r] What do you mean?
 Yes I am getting older!
-That’s what changed!
+That has changed!

-[i] No no. I mean, for example, some people say that they are becoming more open to other cultures.
-Maybe there is something that has changed in you too?
+[i] No no. For example, I mean some people say they are becoming more open to other cultures.
+Maybe there is something that has also changed in you?

-[r] Yes, yes.
+[r] Yes yes.
 Maybe so too.
-Because in Syria they don’t have that much… We hardly have any foreigners or anything like that.
+Because in Syria they don’t have that much … We actually have almost no foreigners or something.
 Or people from other countries who live there.
-And here you have suddenly I don’t know how many in Antwerp 150 different nationalities.
-And that also enriches your… It enriches yourself.
+And here you suddenly have I don’t know how much 150 different nationalities in Antwerp.
+And that also enriches your … That enriches yourself.
 You can have contact with so many different people and get to know different cultures.
-And I think that’s really cool.
-In a small place like Antwerp.
+And I think that’s very cool.
+In such a small place such as Antwerp.
 Yes.

-[i] Okay.
+[i] OK.
 Maybe we can talk about the most important values?

-[i] Yes, for example, do you have any idea how you’re going to raise your children in the future?
-Are you going to raise them with Syrian or Belgian values?
+[i] Yes, for example, do you already have an idea how you will raise your children if you have them in the future?
+Are you going with Syrian or Educate Belgian values?

 [r] Mixed.
 Mixed values.
-When it comes to children.
-Because I think it’s nice for the child to have good things from all mixed cultures.
+When it’s about children.
+Because I like to have good things of all mixed cultures.

-[i] And what is positive in Syrian culture, for example?
+[i] And what is positive in the Syrian culture for example?

-[r] I can’t really answer that question very well.
-Not at the moment.
+[r] I can’t really answer that question so well.
+Not currently.
 Because I’m not sure yet.
 Yes.
 Maybe another question is better.

-[i] And if you for example..you have an idea who should your ideal partner be?
+[i] And if you, for example, … you have an idea who should be your ideal partner?
 Should it be a Syrian person or a Belgian person?
 Or is it important?

 [r] I think what is important is the person himself.
 It doesn’t matter where the person comes from.

 [r] No. For me personally.
-Maybe it is different for other people.
+Maybe it’s different for other people.
 Maybe it’s different for my family.
-But for me personally, no.
+But for me personally no.

 [i] And what are your future expectations?
 About your life here in Belgium.

-[r] Working.
+[r] Work.
 I have to work.
-And build a reasonably stable life here in Belgium.
-But I don’t have long-term expectations.
-I want to graduate first and work a bit.
+And build a fairly stable life here in Belgium.
+But I have no long -term expectations.
+I first want to graduate and work a bit.
 Until I have a clear vision about my future.
-But in the long run I’ll still be here in Belgium.
-And we’ll see what the future holds for us.
-Because 5 years ago I never expected to be here with you now making the interview.
+But in the long run I still stay here in Belgium.
+And we will see what the future will bring to us.
+Because 5 years ago I never expected that I am making the interview with you here now.

-[i] Okay.
-Thank you [name] for the interview.
+[i] OK.
+Thank you [name] For the interview.

 [i] That was very interesting.
-And I wish you good luck with your studies and your master’s thesis.
+And I wish you every success with your studies and your master’s thesis.

 [i] And good luck with your future job.